azamsharp/azamsharp.github.io/_posts/2026-02-26-developers-are-safe.md

 ---

+Here is your revised **Final Words** section with that clarification woven in naturally, still in your tone and paragraph style:

+---

 ### Final Words

 You might say that these companies will eventually be replaced by forward thinking organizations that embrace AI agents and automation.
 That sounds nice in theory.
 In reality, I am talking about insanely large companies.
 Their coffee budget is larger than some smaller competitors’ entire operating budgets.
 They are not disappearing anytime soon.

+And let me be clear.
+The stories I shared are only a few examples.
+This kind of red tape is extremely common, especially in non IT companies such as oil and gas, healthcare, finance, manufacturing, and other highly regulated industries.
+In these environments, compliance, risk management, security audits, and approval chains are not optional.
+They are built into the culture.
+Nothing moves fast.
+Every new tool, every dependency, every external service goes through layers of review.
+AI will not magically bypass that structure.

 As much as we may complain about how slowly these organizations move and how resistant they are to adopting new technologies, that same resistance is what slows down radical change.
 These will be the companies that move cautiously with AI agents.
-These will be the companies that continue to rely on experienced human developers who understand business rules, compliance requirements, and risk management.
+These will be the companies that continue to rely on experienced human developers who understand business rules, compliance requirements, risk management, and the real consequences of mistakes.

 AI will absolutely change how we work.
 It will make us faster and more productive.
 But the idea that developers will be wiped out overnight ignores how corporate systems actually function.

 Stay strong and keep coding 😉